 Floaters are usually caused by changes in the vitreous gel, which is a substance that fills the center of the eye.
 When the vitreous gel rubs or pulls on the retina, it may create images that look like flashing lights or lightning streaks.
 The flashes of light may persist on and off for several weeks or months.
 A sudden onset of light flashes accompanied by new floaters can indicate something more serious such as a torn retina, requiring immediate medical attention.
 As we grow older, it’s more common to experience flashes and floaters since the vitreous gel changes with age.

-If you’ve previously noticed floaters and they have not changed or worsened it may not be not serious.
-However, the sudden appearance of floaters accompanied by a decrease in vision, may signal a more serious medical condition and you should contact your ophthalmologist right away.
+If you’ve previously noticed floaters and they have not changed or worsened it may not be (delete second ‘not’) serious.
+However, the sudden appearance of floaters accompanied by a decrease in vision may signal a more serious medical condition and you should contact your ophthalmologist right away.